-"State of Manufacture" is the State having jurisdiction over the organization responsible for the final assembly of the aircraft.
+"State of Manufacture" is the State having jurisdiction over the organization responsible for the final assembly of the aircraft, engine or propeller.

 "State of Occurrence" is the State in the territory of which an accident or incident occurs.

 "State of Registry" is the State on whose register the aircraft is entered.